 But there’s something sensational about the combination of savory meatloaf and buttery mash that we can’t put our finger on.
 And we certainly can’t get enough of that sensational flavor.

-Gravy is the secret to elevate any meal.
+Gravy is the secret to elevating any meal.
 Whether you’re having mashed potatoes with turkey, steak, or meatloaf, adding gravy can make it even better.
 Don’t believe us?
 Test it out for yourself with this Salisbury Steak Recipe.

 But no matter which main or side dish you’re planning for your meal, make the mash first.
 It takes more time for the potatoes to boil, and you can always reheat the mash later if needed.